Caroline Kennedy on JFK: I miss him every day

 (CNN)Had he lived, John F. Kennedy would turn 100 years old on May 29.
 To commemorate his birth, Kennedy's daughter and grandchildren put together a video message honoring the former President.

+Caroline Kennedy, his only living child and a former ambassador to Japan, said on CNN's "The Lead with Jake Tapper" that as her father became further embedded in history, she wanted to mark the occasion by celebrating the legacy he left for her and her children, as well as his place in history.

+"He is a historical figure," Kennedy said.
+"One hundred years is a really long time, but I think his legacy and these values are timeless and they live on."

-Caroline Kennedy, the daughter of JFK and former US ambassador to Japan, reminisces about hiding under the Oval Office desk when she was a young girl, and sailing with her father.
+In the video, she reminisces about hiding under the Oval Office desk when she was a young girl, and sailing with her father.
 "I miss him every day of my life.
-But, growing up without him was made easier thanks to all of the people who kept him in his hearts," she said.
+But, growing up without him was made easier thanks to all of the people who kept him in their hearts," she said.

+Kennedy told CNN that she could feel from others that he "was part of everyone's life," and she said she has noticed parallels from the issues her father grappled with to this point in time.

+"So many of the issues that are now in the headlines, had their roots in the 1960s," Kennedy said.
+"Studying history really isn't just about the past.
+It's really about what kind of world we want to create."

 "One of the defining relationships of my life is with someone I've never met, my grandfather, President John F. Kennedy," Tatiana Kennedy Schlossberg said in the video.
 "But while my grandfather had reverence for the past, and the lessons it could impart, he also knew that America was a country where change was possible.
 That we aren't bound solely by tradition if we understand the past with which we are breaking."